T-G/travel-site/README.md

 NPM - Node Package Manager,
 PostCss,
-Babel - Transpile Modern JavaScript ES6 to ES5, which browsers can understand, Web Pack - Work Flow
+Babel - Transpile Modern JavaScript ES6 to ES5, which browsers can understand, Web Pack - Work Flow,
+GIT - Version Control

 All relevant packages can be found in package.json file